Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Bet duration in spread betting refers to the timeframe for which a spread bet remains open and active.

-Different durations are available from daily to monthly spread bets, but costs can vary depending on the bet duration.
-For example, the most common spread bet is called a Daily Funded Bet (DFB) which typically has the lowest spreads available but incurs rollover fees if you keep the bet open overnight.
+For example, the most common spread bet is called a Daily Funded Bet (DFB).
+This is a short term bet, and typically has the lowest spreads available, but will incur rollover fees if you keep the bet open overnight.

 How Does Going Short and Long Differ?

 As a derivative, spread betting allows you to speculate on market movements without owning the underlying asset.
-You can go long (buy) at the market price if you anticipate the market rising or go short (sell) if you expect declines.
+You can go long (buy) at the market price if you anticipate the market rising, or go short (sell) if you expect declines.

 What Are The Margin Requirements?